mariel-rs/mariel-rs/README.md

 ECHO "Hola, my name is Mariel (/maˈɾjɛl/)."

-ECHO "I'm a geeky engineer who likes to get things done with tech and continuous learning"
+ECHO "I like to get things done with technology and I love to learn new things"

 START profile
 ```